StevieIsmagic/serverless-stack-api/README.md

 - Finally, IAM will check to ensure that this role has access to our API

 ---
+# Testing API Security
+- First authenticate against our User Pool and acquire a user token
+- With the user token get temporary IAM credentials from our Identity Pool
+- Use the IAM credentials to sign our API request with [Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html)

+---
 # Serverless Node.js Starter

 A Serverless starter that adds ES6, TypeScript, serverless-offline, linting, environment variables, and unit test support.
 Part of the [Serverless Stack](http://serverless-stack.com) guide.